jihoonrhee/machinelearningpackages-2/README.md

 # machinelearningpackages-2

-Nothing special in this repository.\n
+Nothing special in this repository.

 Just Like a portion of practice, I just created perceptron object using scikit learn, trained a perceptron for training dataset.

 And adjusted some hyper parameters to raise accuracy.

 Thank you.